railroadmedia/railcontent/app/Modules/Mentor/ReadMe.md

 ### Help Scout Integration

+The help scout integration is used to assign new incoming student conversations to their assigned mentors.
+We receive incoming help scout web hook requests to determine which mentor to assign the conversation to.

 /mentors/helpscout/conversation/new - Web hook endpoint for help scout new conversation.
 Production web hook registered on InitializeMentors

 Available helpscout artisan commands to fix issues with webhooks